Published on October 17th, 2013 | by Ruben5

 Vintage sherry (Añada)

 Vintage sherry or Jerez de Añada is extremely rare, so rare that a lot of introductions to sherry wines will simply tell you it doesn’t exist.
 Obviously the Solera system is essential to sherry and accounts for the vast majority of production, but vintages do exist.
-In fact before the invention and development of the solera principle in the second half of the 18th century, all sherry was bottled as a vintage, and the añada concept was still widely in use until the 20th century.
+In fact before the invention and development of the solera principle in the second half of the 18th century, all sherry was created as a vintage wine, and the añada concept was still widely in use until the 20th century.
 It was then largely forgotten for the sake of consitency, but recently there is a renewed interest in vintage sherry and the static development (without blending) in general.

 Añadas don’t enter a solera, the casks are filled and then just sit there without being mixed with others casks or without being periodically refreshed with younger wine.
 Almost every bodega will have a few butts that are kept aside, or sometimes a small solera that is not (or very rarely) refreshed.
 The main purpose for this is to have a back-up: the wines inside these butts will age much quicker than a solera and this old wine can act as a high quality support for soleras that need a bit of tweaking.
 However until recently most bodegas didn’t market these wines.

 Two large bodegas, who had been putting away a fraction of their butts for separate maturation, started to commercialize vintage sherry in the 1990’s: Gonzalez Byass and Williams & Humbert.
 Over the last few years, other bodegas have jumped on the wagon as well, Lustau, Tradicion and Hidalgo among others.